rootfoo/rootkit/Readme.md

 ## Status

-This project was last developed and tested on Ubuntu 18.04
+This project was last developed and tested on Ubuntu 18.04 (Linux kernel 4.15.0-48-generic).

-## Install pre-compiled kernel module (optional)
+## Installing binary modules

 Generally you should always compile kernel modules on the same host they will be installed on.
 However, it is possible to compile it offline and install it on a target system.
 Note